Mitigating algorithmic errors in quantum optimization through energy extrapolation: Methods

-with $\sum_{j=1}^{N-1} |c_j|^2 = 1 $, $F$ is the fidelity between $| \psi_f \rangle$ and $| \phi_0 \rangle$.
-When $F^2\geq1/2$, $E_{\mathrm{res}}$ is upper bounded by $\sqrt{\Delta_{\mathrm{var}}}$~\cite{imoto2021improving}.
+with $\sum_{j=1}^{N-1} |c_j|^2 = 1 $. $N$ is the dimension of the Hilbert space. $F$ is the fidelity between $| \psi_f \rangle$ and $| \phi_0 \rangle$.
+When $F\geq1/2$, $E_{\mathrm{res}}$ is upper bounded by $\sqrt{\Delta_{\mathrm{var}}}$~\cite{imoto2021improving}.
 The variance method is based on the assumption that with the increase of quantum resources, the coefficient $F$ becomes larger, but $|\psi_{\mathrm{ex}}\rangle$ remains essentially unchanged.
 The condition is expected to hold in the QA when the energy is close to the ground state energy, since the ``leakage" to individual excited states that have avoided level crossings should also be proportional to $1/t_a^2$.
-In the VQE/QITE, it is more difficult to justify this assumption since the parameter set is model-dependent.
+In VQE/QITE, it is more difficult to justify this assumption since the parameter set is model-dependent.
 However, it can be checked simply by confirming the goodness of the linear fit.
-Under this condition, Refs.~\cite{mizusaki2003precise, shimizu2012variational} illustrate that
+Under this condition, Refs.~\cite{mizusaki2003precise, shimizu2012variational} show that